siucacm/GitWorkshop/README.md

 *Note: If you are on windows, you will either need to install OpenSSH, or use Git Bash*
 ### Cloning
-+ Start by copying the HTTPS url on the github repository you just created
++ Start by copying the SSH url on the github repository you just created
 + Then issue this command on your machine.
 ```bash
 git clone [paste url here]